-HCMA was asked to develop a forward-thinking 10 year implementation strategy for Vancouver’s popular aquatic services, starting with a review of the condition and effectiveness of exiting aquatic services facilities and delivery modes, and to develop a knowledge of future growth and anticipated demographic and aquatic trends over the next 25 years.
+We were asked to develop a forward-thinking 10-year implementation strategy for Vancouver’s popular aquatic services, starting with a review of the condition and effectiveness of exiting aquatic services facilities and delivery modes, and to develop a knowledge of future growth and anticipated demographic and aquatic trends over the next 25 years.

 Effective public engagement goes beyond informing citizens about new initiatives happening in their city.
 We created VanSplash, a vibrant identity and approach that enabled us to successfully engage the community, receiving over 4,500 survey responses, the highest response the city has ever received.
 By hosting open houses and other events at local pools and beaches we engaged those most affected and gathered input from relevant stakeholders.